Framework for fluctuating times and counting observables in stochastic excursions: Formalism

 The quantity in the numerator is precisely $C_{x_A\to y_A}^{-1}$.
 Thus we arrive at

 We therefore see that $C_{x_A\to y_A}^{-1}$ is related to the probability of the excursion ending in $y_A$ conditioned on its start in $x_A$, and the dynamical term $\mathcal{K}_{BA}^{x_A}$.
-This attributes physical meaning to the normalization constant $C$ that appears in several calculations throughout this text.
-When it is clear from the context, we sometimes omit the labels ``$x_A \to y_A$'' to simplify the notation.
+This attributes physical meaning to the normalization constant $C_{x_A \to y_A}$ {that was first seen in Eq.~\eqref{Pexc}} and appears in several calculations throughout this text.

 We can also define the dynamical activity (or freneticity) from region $A$ to region $B$:

 This quantity is the directional flux from region $A$ to $B$, representing the rate at which excursions fire.
 Due to Eqs.~\eqref{identities}, $\mathcal{K}_{BA} = \mathcal{K}_{AB}$.